-If a student has an assignment or examination grade to dispute, he/she must notify the course lead faculty within three (3) working days (M-F) after grades are posted.
+If a student has an assignment or examination grade to dispute, they must notify the course lead faculty within three (3) working days (Monday through Friday) after grades are posted.

-Students may appeal their final course grade if they believe that the grade was assigned inappropriately and not in accordance with the grading policy provided in the course syllabus.
-The appeal is made in writing within 5 days of the final grade being posted and directed to the course director and then to the DNP Program Chair.
+Students may appeal their final course grade if they believe it was assigned inappropriately and not in accordance with the grading policy outlined in the course syllabus.
+The appeal must be made in writing within 5 days of the final grade being posted and directed to the course director, who will then forward it to the DNP Program Chair.
 If resolution of the issue is not made at the program level, then the appeal is made in writing to the Progression Committee (through the Executive Associate Dean of Academic Affairs).
 The Progression Committee will review the written documents and make a recommendation to the Dean within 5 days of the grade appeal.
 See Section III for the official policy.